Is Unilever PLC (NYSE:UL) an excellent stock to buy at the moment? - The Dwinnex

-The price of Unilever PLC (NYSE: UL) closed at 45.53 in the last session, up 0.69% from day before closing price of $45.22.
-In other words, the price has increased by $+0.31 from its previous closing price.
-On the day, 3348066 shares were traded.
-UL reached its highest trading level at $46.18 during the session, while it also had its lowest trading level at $45.35.
+The price of Unilever PLC (NYSE: UL) closed at 43.82 in the last session, down -0.07% from day before closing price of $43.85.
+In other words, the price has decreased by $-0.03 from its previous closing price.
+On the day, 4901891 shares were traded.
+UL reached its highest trading level at $44.38 during the session, while it also had its lowest trading level at $43.49.

 Top 5 Cheap Stocks to Own Right Now